loborover/AutoReport/Original.md

 End Sub
 ' .Txt .Md 출력
 Sub ExportAllModulesDirectlyToTextAndMarkdown()
-    Dim vbComp As Object
-    Dim FSO As Object
-    Dim exportPath As String
-    Dim ext As String, FileName As String
-    Dim codeLine As Variant
-    Dim codeLines() As String
-    Dim txtStream As Object, mdStream As Object
-    Dim baseName As String, timeStamp As String
+    Dim vbComp As Object, fso As Object, txtStream As Object, mdStream As Object Dim exportPath As String, ext As String, fileName As String Dim codeLine As Variant
-    Dim TxtFile As String, mdFile As String
-    Dim totalLines As Long
+    Dim codeLines() As String, baseName As String, timeStamp As String, TxtFile As String, mdFile As String Dim totalLines As Long

     ' 파일명 구성